surajs02/jsx-codeguide/README.md

 ### Simple Optional Chaining

 Optional chaining can be used in place of complex conditionals but should:
-- remain readable
+- Remain readable
-- remain explicit for non-boolean values
+- Remain explicit for non-boolean values
-- not be overused
+- Not be overused

 Good:
 ```js